 - This tuna pesto pasta recipe has the most incredible flavour.

-- This homemade healthy tuna pasta can be served warm or cold.
+- This healthy tuna pasta can be served warm or cold so it's a great option to pack for lunches.

-- This recipe can be made gluten free, dairy free and paleo.
+- This simple recipe can easily be made gluten-free, dairy-free and paleo.

 - It's a great dish to bring to picnics, barbecues, cookouts or tailgates.